stepanataccolade/docsv2/sources/ci_configure.md

 Upon completion of the above, EB updates your environment based on the uploaded application version, independent of Shippable.

-**NOTE**: Click for instructions [to pull an image from a private repository hosted by an online registry](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_docker.html) and/or for [multicontainer docker environments](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_docker_ecs.html)

 To enable Shippable perform the above steps, you will need to configure the following three steps for a successful deployment to EB.

 1. **Add Amazon AWS integration to Project settings**: On the Project's Settings page, under Integrations, click on the `Select Deploy Integrations` drop down and add the AWS integration to your project.
 This enables Shippable to authenticate into AWS.
 Given below is a screen shot of a Sample Project Settings page, where the Deploy Integration 'AWS - ttrahan' is being added to the project node-express-eb.
 If you don't see an option of AWS in the dropdown, instructions on setting up Amazon EB account integration with Shippable can be found [here](int_paas_iaas_providers.md)